microsoft/PowerApps-Samples/cds/orgsvc/C#/SendEmailUsingTemp/README.md

 ### Setup

 1. Checks for the current version of the org.
-2. Creates a contact record to send an email to (To: field).
+2. Creates a contact record to send an email to (To: column).

 ### Demonstrate